 This paper is structured as follows.
-First, it presents several literature reviews that summarize and classify numerous concrete projects from ETA research in section II.
-Section III discusses the problems identified in the research.
-As a solution proposal, section IV describes a specialized Human Machine Interface (HMI) for ETAs to divide ETAs into their components, as well as the Robot Operating System 2 (ROS 2) as a software development kit.
-To discuss this solution, section V applies it to an indoor navigation system as an example for development and evaluation.
-Section VI discusses the practical experience of the development, with its advantages and disadvantages.
-Section VII concludes the results and gives an outlook to further work needed to be done.
+First, it presents several literature reviews that summarize and classify numerous concrete projects from ETA research in section 2.
+Section 3 discusses the problems identified in the research.
+As a solution proposal, section 4 describes a specialized Human Machine Interface (HMI) for ETAs to divide ETAs into their components, as well as the Robot Operating System 2 (ROS 2) as a software development kit.
+To discuss this solution, section 5 applies it to an indoor navigation system as an example.
+Section 6 discusses the practical experience of the development, with its advantages and disadvantages.
+Section 7 concludes the results and gives an outlook to further work needed to be done.